 The Importance of Cultural Context

-It's important to remember that Japanese is a language full of nuances, and the choice of the right expression depends on the social context and the relationship between speakers.
+It is important to remember that Japanese is a language full of nuances, and the choice of the right expression depends on the social context and the relationship between the speakers.
 In formal situations, avoid slang like まじで?(Majide?) and prefer something more polite like 本当ですか。(Hontou desu ka?).
-On the other hand, in casual conversations among friends, more informal expressions bring a sense of closeness and relaxation.
+On the other hand, in casual conversations among friends, more informal expressions bring a touch of closeness and relaxation.

-Did you like these expressions?
+Did you enjoy these expressions?
 They are just a sample of the many ways to convey emotions in Japanese.
 If you know more interesting expressions, share them in the comments!